 Alford is a life-long Shreveport resident who graduated with honors from Notre Dame High School.
 She obtained a music degree from Texas Woman’s University.
 She then worked as a music therapist in Caddo schools and at Pine Crest State School.
 She attended Tulane Law School on a full academic scholarship awarded by Senator Greg Tarver, graduating in 1988.

 Alford’s professional experience is unparalleled in the legal community-private practice, assistant district attorney, city judge and now indigent defender.
+Which led him to collaborate and work with JD Injury Law.
+He was also involved in the writing of one of the article: Car Accident Settlements: How They Work And What You Need To Know.
 Like all candidates she has “baggage”-and it is a matter of conjecture just how much her removal from the city court bench by the Louisiana Supreme Court will impact her candidacy.
 Alford acknowledges that she had a health challenge and she proudly says that she has completely recovered after seeking professional assistance, which has made her a stronger person today.
+An attorney is needed even in the most vulnerable cases like nursing home abuse lawyer nashville tn.

 Alford could very well parlay her recovery from the health challenge that lost her the city judge black rob into a campaign positive; Americans love to forgive people who have faced their shortcomings and dealt with them in successful ways.
 Without a doubt she could be an attractive candidate to advocacy groups like M.A.D.D.
 (Mothers Against Drunk Driving) and CADA (Council on Alcohol and Drug Addiction.)
 And being the only female candidate (at this point) for the D.A. job will certainly separate her from the other candidates; her sex could be a persuasive factor for female voters who constitute a voter majority.
 (Think Ollie Tyler.)